Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is a Community Interest Company?

 A Community Interest Company (CIC) is a limited company which has additional features (and reporting requirements!).
-They exist in order to carry out activities in the interest of the community or a specific subsector.
+They exist to carry out activities in the interest of the community or a specific area of society.

-Known in the accounting world as a Public Benefit Entity (PBE), CICs are at liberty to make a profit and act just like any other business as long as they comply with their aims.
-Shareholders can even receive dividends, but these are capped:
+Known in the accounting world as a Public Benefit Entity (PBE), CICs are at liberty to make a profit and act just like any other business – as long as they comply with their aims.
+Community Interest Companies (CICs) are even allowed to give their shareholders dividends, but these are capped at a maximum of 35% of their profits.
+65% of the profits in a CIC must be used for community purposes.

 Are Community Interest Companies the same as charities?

 No, CICs are not the same as registered charities.
-An organisation can only be either a charity or a Community Interest Company – not both.
+An organisation can’t be both a charity and a Community Interest Company.
 As such, CICs don’t need to conform to Charity Commission rules.

 • An organisation which isn’t a registered charity will need to submit a tax return

-• If the organisation is a registered charity, it will only need to submit a tax return if it received income which doesn’t qualify for tax relief
+• Registered charities only need to submit tax returns if they receive income which doesn’t qualify for tax relief

-There can also be additional reporting requirements depending on what sort of organisation it is.
-For instance, a registered charity must submit an annual return to the Charity Commission if its income is more than £10,000.
-A Community Interest Company must also submit separate reports.
+• A registered charity must submit an annual return to the Charity Commission if its income is more than £10,000

 Comprehensive tax return services